openpnp/openpnp/Retrofitting-a-Zeva-460---Part-1.md

 6. Modified a bit OpenPnp TinyGDriver to support pneumatic movement
 It's a simple new class called TinyGDriverZPneumatic that instead of Z movement sends M10 - M11 to actionate the pneumatic Z.
-Note about Pneumatic Z : Initially I was very sorry that my machine does not have stepper motor on Z. Now I kind of like it .
+Note about Pneumatic Z : Initially I was very sorry that my machine does not have stepper motor on Z. Now I kind of like it.
-Please be aware that even it's a small actuator there are some drawbacks : * hits so hard the surface than all components are shaken. (in my case I have started with a loosen stripfeeder and this actuator was shaken so hard that components where jumping of their sits).
+Please be aware that even it's a small actuator there are some drawbacks :
+* hits so hard the surface than all components are shaken. (in my case I have started with a loosen stripfeeder and this actuator was shaken so hard that components where jumping of their sits).
 * pneumatic push period should be considered - there is a thread.sleep instruction that maybe has to be tuned from case to case.

 To do next :